North Carolina Health Insurance Rates – Compare Private And Medicare Plans

 Aetna CVS previously returned and offers plans in 70 counties.
 CVS Pharmacy, CVS HealthHUB, and MinuteClinics provide quality treatment across many locations.
 Virtual care is also offered through many MinuteClinic locations.

 UnitedHealthcare previously declined to offer "on-Exchange" plans, although many of their products are available as Group or ancillary plans.
 Their short-term plans, marketed under the trade name "Golden Rule," remain very popular.
-Temporary coverage in NC is available for up to 364 days, and may be renewed for up to three years.
+Temporary coverage in NC is available for up to four months.
 ST plans provide an inexpensive option to secure benefits quickly, and cover multiple family members outside of the OE period.

 BCBS policies are available in all 100 counties in the state.
 It is hoped that additional companies will also become available in the future, although the Affordable Care Act legislation will have to be tweaked.
 Currently, there are many NC counties where only one insurer offers plans.
 The NC Dept. Of Insurance publishes the names of any new carriers that will enter the Marketplace next year.
 Nationally, UnitedHealthcare, Aetna, and Humana have drastically reduced the number of states they offer "on-Exchange" plans.
 If future Administration options become available, we will provide rates and reviews.